 Our 120+ staff serve over 2,000 elderly clients in the New England and Mid-North Coast regions.
 Gorm leads Home Nursing Group to deliver quality care, and the local business accomplishes this by hiring the best people; it’s about having the right people in your home doing what you want, the way you want.

 Providing Home Care is not just about providing a service, it’s about bringing love and life to someone’s home.

 Kyra Moss joined Home Nursing Group 4 years ago, bringing with her over 12 years of management and project management experience in the health and social sector.
 With a background in journalism, community services and education both in Australia and overseas, Kyra has for the last 9 years been working in the primary care sector in Australia with extensive experience in workforce recruitment and human resources support, for primary care, and more recently Aged Care with the Home Nursing Group.

 Kyra worked in a range of roles including as a Journalist in Thailand, Project Development Officer in Nepal, and a High School Cambridge Exams English Teacher in India.
 More recently in Australia, she has worked in the management of regionally based education delivery for Health Professionals and medical workforce support, delivery of APNA education for practice nurses, eHealth and telehealth projects for primary care.

-As the Chief People and Culture Officer for HNG, Kyra feels privileged to be working in an innovative space of change and growth to support sustainable structural change within the organisation and our ‘passion for people’.
+As the Chief Operations Officer for Home Nursing Group, Kyra feels privileged to be working in an innovative space of change and growth to support sustainable structural change within the organisation and our ‘passion for people’.
 In her role, she aims to develop systems to grow staff and support an organisational culture of staff engagement and training.